GypsyFromTheSatelliteofLove/MCUnityContinued/Readme.md

 1. Load all assets from the game into Unity
 2. Map terrain can be read from their respective FST and FIT files and terrain can be loaded as they appear in the game
-3. Mechs and Vehicles can be loaded into Unity at least to view
+3. Mechs can be loaded into Unity at least to view (theoretically possible for vehicles as well but the script isnt written yet)
 4. A buggy animation system for mechs is in place (press play and use keyboard) but it is far from finished

 What we hope to get done